realworldocaml/book/en/compiler-backend.md

 We've seen how the compiler uses intermediate files to store various stages of the compilation toolchain.
 Here's a cheat sheet of all them in one place.

-Here are the intermediate files generated by `ocamlc`:
+Here are the intermediate files generated by <command>ocamlc</command>:

 Extension  Purpose
 ---------  -------